AnahiVera/authentication/README.md

 ## Prerequisites
-It is recommended to install the backend first, make sure you have Python 3.8, Pipenv and a database engine (Posgress recomended)
+It is recommended to install the backend first, make sure you have Python 3.8, Pipenv and a database engine (Postgress recomended)

 ## Execute the project